audreyreal/swarm/README.md

 - [ ] add icon
 - [ ] create binaries
 - [ ] publish instructions on creating binaries in accordance w/ GPL
+- [ ] add puppet creator because NS++ is practically abandoned at this point